10 Deaths Blamed on Storms

 Lightning strikes killed a Baltimore girl, a camper in upstate New York and a Minnesota farmer holding a pitchfork.
 Two others swept away by raging rivers died in New York.

-In southeastern Minnesota, searchers recovered the body of a woman who was presumed drowned after the van she and a man were in was swept into the storm-swollen Zumbro River early Saturday after a night of heavy rains.
+In southeastern Minnesota, two people were missing and presumed drowned after their vehicle was swept into the storm-swollen Zumbro River early Saturday after a night of heavy rains.